MIDL-Conference/midl-website-2023/README.md

 3. Disable the wiki feature in the settings.

+4. Update website.yaml and pyproject.toml replacing XXXX with the year.

-4. Clone the template repository and reconfigure the remote location:
+5. Clone the template repository and reconfigure the remote location:

    ```
    git clone --recurse-submodules https://github.com/MIDL-Conference/midl-website-template.git midl-website-20XX